data-solution-automation-engine/data-warehouse-automation-metadata-schema/README.md

-# ETL Generation Metadata Interface
+# Generation Metadata Interface for Data Warehouse Automation

 #### Intent

-To provide a collaborative space to discuss an exchange format concerning ETL generation metadata.
+To provide a collaborative space to discuss an exchange format concerning ETL generation metadata, supporting Data Warehouse Automation.
 This adapter should contain all metadata necessary to generate ETL.

 #### Links / structure

-The work-in-progress interface overview with examples is in the interface directory(https://github.com/RoelantVos/ETL_Generation_Metadata_Interface/blob/master/Generic%20interface/interfaceDataWarehouseAutomationMetadata.md/).
+The following directories have been set up:

+* Code examples, containing C# examples using the generic interface for various purposes.
+* Generic interface, containing the Json schema definition.

 #### Hypothesis